Adarsh-kumar/golearning/README.md

 Golang concurrency practice

-I took the example problem from Sameer Ajmani's blog Go concurrency pipeline and cencellation, and wrote a fan-in-out pipeline,benchmark tests and  improved the scalability to calculate the checksum of a files concurrently.
+I took the example problem from Sameer Ajmani's blog Go concurrency pipeline and cencellation, wrote a fan-in-out pipeline,benchmark tests and  improved the scalability to calculate the checksum of files concurrently.
 Some details are described below.

 go to  folder- go_pipeline/file_pipeline